 The first one's been tried over and over and hasn't worked.

-The second involves a complete breach of the fundamental ideas that the patriots and weirdo militia guys have about sovereignty, so it's not going anywhere.
+The second involves a complete breach of the fundamental ideas that the patriots and weirdo militia guys have about sovereignty, so that's not going anywhere.

 All of this is about finding a way to rationalize calling for an armed revolution.